Introduction to Parameter Entities

 Parameter Entity Naming Conventions

-BITS and JATS use a series of design and naming conventions consistently.
+This Tag Set and the Suite modules have used a series of design and naming conventions consistently.
 While parsing software cannot enforce these parameter entity usage or naming conventions, these conventions can make it much easier for a person to know how the content models work.
-The BITS Tag Set and the entire JATS DTD Suite use the following usage and naming conventions.
+The BITS Book Tag Set and the entire JATS DTD Suite use the following usage and naming conventions.

-of elements.
+elements.
 All class names end in the suffix “.class”.
-For example:
+For

-Mixes — Mixes are OR-groups of classes.
-All
+- Mixes — Mixes are OR-groups of classes.
+All mixes

-mixes must be declared after all classes, since mixes are composed of classes.
-(In
+must be declared after all classes, since mixes are composed of classes.
+(In best

-Best Practice, mixes never contain element names directly.)
-Mix names have no set
+practice, mixes never contain element names directly.)
+Mix names have no set suffix,

 <!ENTITY % rendition-plus "| %all-phrase;" >